How to Legally and Professionally Respond to Employee Mental Health Illnesses

 Over 25% of adults have taken a day off work due to a mental health issue, but lied to their superiors about the reason they didn’t come in.
 Nearly 60% of adults aren’t comfortable telling their employer about a diagnosed mental health illness while only a fifth believe their employer would be supportive.

-These statistics point to an epidemic in today’s work culture.
+Furthermore, these statistics point to an epidemic in today’s work culture.
 If we want to erase the stigma surrounding mental health and create environments where companies and employees alike can thrive, we need to make mental health a priority.
-This starts with talking about employee mental health in an open and honest manner.
+This also starts with talking about employee mental health in an open and honest manner.
 Here are a few tips to keep in mind.

 - Train management and lead team members in mental health awareness and support practices.